Are you a productive blogger?

 Whatever your marketing objective, track actionable metrics, like blog traffic, social shares and email open and click rates.
 That’s how you will know if you are becoming a productive blogger.

 I know this works, because that was how I increased my search traffic by 13.15% in 30 days.
-Even if you don’t get the same results that I did, you will definitely increase organic traffic, improve your search ranking and gain more social shares.
+Even if you don’t get the same results that I did, you will definitely increase organic traffic, improve your search ranking and gain more shares on social media sites.

-If you have struggled, in the past, to get more done in a limited time, 2015 is the year to make a change by implementing the tips in this post.
+If you have struggled, in the past, to increase blogging productivity and to get more done in a limited time, 2015 is the year instigate some personal development and to make a change by implementing the tips in this post.

-Remember that being productive doesn’t mean working extra hard or staying up late.
+Remember that blogging productivity doesn’t mean working extra hard or staying up late.
 Instead, it means that you manage your time efficiently, while focusing on the most important tasks that also give you a sense of fulfillment and achieve your business goals.

 What other methods have you used to improve your productivity as a blogger?